 Similarly, Horatio’s Garden really value their corporate partnerships.
 We are thankful to already have the support of a few wonderful businesses, including Bolt Burdon Kemp, Baxter Healthcare, Hozelock and Hugh James, but we would love to establish relationships with many more.
 If you think your business could help by sponsoring an event, volunteering in the gardens, becoming a corporate partner, making us your charity of the year, or encouraging payroll giving, please email email@example.com.

-Finally, the incredible generosity of various Trusts & Foundations has ensured that we have so far been able to open four gardens, plan a further two and set out signs on planting hope in five further locations in the UK.
+Finally, the incredible generosity of various Trusts & Foundations has ensured that we have so far been able to open five gardens, plan a further two and set out signs on planting hope in four further locations in the UK.

 We are so grateful to each and every one of our supporters for making our vital work possible.
 Your commitment to funding Horatio’s Garden is the only thing that ensures our stunning sanctuaries will always be there for those who need them.